frontenddogma/web-development-glossary/manuscript/m.md

 MDL
 : → Microsoft Design Language

+MDN
+: → Mozilla Developer Network

+MDN Web Docs
+: A learning platform for web technologies and software that powers the Web, including HTML, CSS, and JavaScript.
+The MDN Web Docs aim to “provide developers with the information they need to easily build projects on the open Web.”
+The project was started in 2005.&nbsp;[‡](#m-mdn) ℹ︎&nbsp;[developer.mozilla.org](https://developer.mozilla.org/)

 MDX
 : A format that allows to write JSX in Markdown, including the importing of components. ℹ︎&nbsp;[mdxjs.com](https://mdxjs.com/)